statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 In order to keep the code easier to work with, describe how the required data should look instead of creating functionality to handle different formats.
 If a user wants to use your module, they need to do the legwork to make their data fit (within reason).

-### Variabelvelger (variable picker)
+### Variableselector

-If you need to add an alternative to the Variabelvelger, have it added into the package.
+If you need to add an alternative to the Variableselector, have it added into the package.
 In order to keep the modules cross-compatible and standardized, we do not want users to add their own custom fields.

 #### Dynamic states

-In order to use the Variabelvelger in modules you can use dynamic states to include fields in callbacks.
+In order to use the Variableselector in modules you can use dynamic states to include fields in callbacks.

-Your component should include all variabelvelger fields that can be used as a State() in your module in the way depicted below.
+Your component should include all Variableselector fields that can be used as a State() in your module in the way depicted below.

-Firstly include the supported Variabelvelger options for your module:
+Firstly include the supported Variableselector options for your module:

     states_options = [
         {